IPS-Eye-White

 (a) Essential truths, necessary for salvation.
 To deny any of these would be heresy and a denial of the faith.
 These include: The inspiration and authority of the Bible; the trinity; the full deity and humanity of Jesus Christ; His substitutionary death on the cross; His bodily resurrection and second coming; and, salvation by grace through faith alone, apart from works.
 [03]

 I am sorry, but someone is going to have to show me where the Bible says that belief in the Trinity is essential to salvation.
-In fact someone is going to have to show me where the Bible teaches the doctrine of the Trinity at all.
-The pronoun 'He' that the English New Testament uses for the Holy Spirit only reads that way because the original Greek word was translated according to pre-bias and doesn't necessarily say 'He'.
-And there is more - lots more. including the Greek philosophers who had great influence on the council of Nicea and brought their idea with them.
+You will not be able to because that 'condition' is entirely man made i.e. does not exist in the Scriptures.
+In fact every passage that is quoted in favor of the Holy Spirit being the 'third person' of the Trinity does no such thing.
+And that DOES NOT in any way diminish the divinity of the Holy Spirit.
+The pronoun 'He' that the English New Testament uses for the Holy Spirit only reads that way because the original Greek word was translated according to pre-bias and can be translated she, it or them in English.
+And there is more - lots more including the Greek philosophers who had great influence on the council of Nicea and brought their pagan ideas with them.
 See Is God a Trinity?
-Additionally, while there is no question that a person is saved through faith alone, one has to be careful here because, as James said Faith without works is dead.

 See Why Christians are Deceived